Tomato Plants

 • Use mulching to retain soil moisture during the dry season.

-• While tilling the soil, care should be taken not to damage the roots.
+• While tilling the soil, you cannot damage the roots.

 • Use the nitrate (NO3) form of nitrogen fertilizer.

-• In the case of red soil or acidic soil application of 4 kg dolomite /435.60 sq. ft gives good results.
+• In the case of red or acidic soil, applying 4 kg dolomite /435.60 sq. ft gives good results.

 Night temperatures of about 60°F are favorable for infection.
 Spores are more likely to infect tomato plants if there are 16-72 hours of continuous humidity with 90% relative humidity.